indrer/AdminChat/README.md

-Admin chat allows admins to have private conversations about users or any other server issues without disrupting the public or letting everyone see what they are discussing.
+# AdminChat
+AdminChat is a plugin which allows players to have conversations in configurable channels.
+While the plugin is called _Admin_Chat, you can create channels for virtually any purpose.